romange/blog/content/post/gaia_mr2.md

 The line `pipeline->ReadText("inp1", inputs).Map<WordSplitter>("word_splitter", db);` instructs the pipeline to read text files passed by inputs array and apply on them mapper `WordSplitter`.
 We call our MR step "word_splitter".
 Please note, that the mapper takes raw text line and produces a stream of objects of type `WordCount`.
 This type is the c++ class defined in the example and is not known to GAIA framework.
 In order to help GAIA-MR to serialize this class we must provide `RecordTraits<WordCount>` class specialization in `mr3` namespace [which we do right after](https://github.com/romange/gaia/blob/master/examples/wordcount/word_count.cc#L46) the `WordCount` class definition.

-The stream of `WordCount` objects produced by the `WordSplitter` is represented by a handle `intermediate_table` of type `PTable<WordCount>`.
+`WordSplitter` mapper produces a stream of `WordCount` objects which represented by a handle `intermediate_table` of type `PTable<WordCount>`.
 Remember, that MR requires resharding/repartitioning operation that involves flushing the intermediate data on the disk.
-We must explicitly tell GAIA to write the data.
-This is done in the line.
+We must explicitly tell GAIA to write the data, as shown at the snippet below.

 ```cpp
 intermediate_table.Write("word_interim", pb::WireFormat::TXT)